cbare/cbare.github.io/_drafts/techniques-of-suppression.md

 ---

-I've worked in lots organizations with fairly typical levels of dysfunction and one that could in fairness be described as toxic.
-But how do you identify a toxic environment?
-How is that environment created and maintained?
+I've worked in lots organizations with fairly typical levels of dysfunction and in one that could in fairness be described as toxic.
+From that, I took away a personal appreciation for the effect, positive or negative, the social climate of a workplace has on its members.

-Human beings are a tribal animal and as such our instincts are to form groups and establish hierarchy.
-Those instincts can work in our favor in cases where the whole becomes greater than the sum of its parts or can be exploited against our interests as individuals or as unfavored subgroups.
+Human beings are a tribal animal and as such our instincts are to form groups and establish hierarchy within them.
+Those instincts can work in our favor when they appeal to our better nature or can be exploited to manipulate us and work against our interests.

+How do you identify and assess toxicity in a workplace or any other group?
+How and why is that kind environment created and maintained?
+As individuals, can we actively contribute to a better environment?
+If _the man_ is keeping us down, we don't have to passively accept it.
+We can observe how it works, push back, and try to improve the system in which we operate.

 ## Addressing Power Structures and Changing Social Climates

 The term “[master suppression techniques][2]” was introduced by Norwegian psychologists Ingjald Nissen and Berit Ås to describe strategies of social manipulation by which a dominant group maintains their position by undermining others.

-To some degree, these domination techniques are default human behaviors that happen mostly unconsciously.
+To some degree, these domination techniques are default human behaviors that we fall into without thinking.
 It takes conscious effort to push back against the worst in our natures.
-When leaders practice these behaviors and, by example, give others license to do so, things get especially ugly.
+When leaders practice these dark patterns of behavior and, by example, give others license to do the same, things get ugly.

 It's important to realize that the same environment can be experienced differently by different people.
 If you're in the _in_ group, you're having a different experience from those in the _out_ group.
-Your mileage may vary along the axes of experience, skillset, gender, ethnicity, personality, etc. The same environment might be great for seniors but bad for juniors, great for engineering but bad for data science.
+Your mileage may vary along dimensions of experience, skillset, gender, ethnicity, personality, etc. An environment that's great for seniors might be bad for juniors, great for engineering but bad for data science.

-To counter these behaviors and foster positive social change, the *Empowerment Network at Stockholm University* proposes **counterstrategies** to combat dominance techniques and **affirmation techniques** to promote healthier social climates.
-Below is a translation (thanks GPT4o) and summary of their paper _[Bekräftartekniker och motstrategier - sätt att bemöta maktstrukturer och förändra sociala klimat][1]_.
+The *Empowerment Network at Stockholm University* proposes **counterstrategies** to combat dominance techniques and **affirmation techniques** to promote healthier social climates.
+Their work was done in the context of women in the workplace, but really applies to any group of humans.
+Below is a translation (thanks GPT4o) and summary of their paper _[Bekräftartekniker och motstrategier - sätt att bemöta maktstrukturer och förändra sociala klimat][1]_, lightly edited by me.

 ### Dominance Techniques and Counterstrategies